airbnb/javascript/README.md

   <a name="objects--grouped-shorthand"></a><a name="3.7"></a>
   - [3.5](#objects--grouped-shorthand) Group your shorthand properties at the beginning of your object declaration.

     > Why?
-It's easier to tell which properties are using the shorthand.
+It’s easier to tell which properties are using the shorthand.

     ```javascript
     const anakinSkywalker = 'Anakin Skywalker';